Berlin Libya summit agrees on commitment to UN arms embargo | DW | 19.01.2020

 Turkey strongly supports Sarraj's government in Tripoli, and recently deployed Turkish troops to Libya — a move that drew condemnation from many in Europe.

-Besides Erdogan, Russian President Vladimir Putin, US Secretary of State Mike Pompeo, British Prime Minister Boris Johnson, French President Emmanuel Macron and European Commission President Ursula von der Leyen also attend the talks in Berlin.
+Besides Erdogan, US Secretary of State Mike Pompeo, French President Emmanuel Macron and European Commission President Ursula von der Leyen also attended the talks in Berlin.

 Ahead of the conference, von der Leyen said the EU's executive arm is "fully committed" to supporting the outcomes of the conference in Berlin and would back efforts to implement the agreements.